There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Go to: Farm visit Henjatunet, LeikangerInga and Marit welcome you to Henjatunet!
 We cordially invite you to visit Henjatunet – one of the few…

-During summer season, the popular hybrid vessel "Vision of the Fjords" sails on the Sørfjorden, between Odda,…
+During summer season, the vessel "Aurora of The Fjords" sails on the Hardangerfjord, between Eidfjord and…

-Go to: Cider safari at the SørfjordenDuring summer season, the popular hybrid vessel "Vision of the Fjords" sails on the Sørfjorden, between Odda,…
+Go to: Cider safari at the SørfjordenDuring summer season, the vessel "Aurora of The Fjords" sails on the Hardangerfjord, between Eidfjord and…

 Aga Sideri is situated idyllically by the Sørfjorden in Ullensvang.
 Award-winning Hardanger Cider is produced…